National Grange: Partisan politics

 While the Grange was not a political party, Grangers were involved in several political movements in the Midwestern United States in the late 19th century, such as the Reform Party of Wisconsin.

 Decline in membership

 Grange membership has declined considerably as the percentage of American farmers has fallen from a third of the population in the early 20th century to less than two percent today.
-Between 1992 and 2007, the number of Grange members fell by 40%.
+Between 1992 and 2007, the number of Grange members fell by 40%, largely due to the National Grange no longer offering insurance for its members.
 Washington has the largest membership of any state, at approximately 13,000.

+In 2022, the National Grange reported a net gain in membership for the first time in almost seven decades.